veenacc/course-dbt/greenery/Readme_week1.md

     from dbt.dbt_veena_cc.users

-----On average, how many orders do we receive per hour?
+---- Q2: On average, how many orders do we receive per hour?
 ----Ans=7.5 orders
     with avgorder as
     (